samarth-uttam/samarth-uttam.github.io/_pages/about.md

 <p style="text-align: justify;">
-During my MPhil thesis, my research focused on the planning and handling of large arbitrarily curved glass sheets using advanced computational design and optimization techniques.
+During my MPhil thesis, my research focused on the **planning and handling of large arbitrarily curved glass sheets using advanced computational design and optimization techniques**.
 I utilized Finite Element Methods to analyze stress and developed optimization algorithms, including adaptive k-means and heuristic methods, to enhance lifting efficiency and reduce stress.
 My work also involved researching industrial techniques and applying Python-based modifications to improve algorithm performance and runtime.
 </p>